ripred/reddit/README.md

    The tool checks the local `caches/` folder for stored post data.
 If found, it only fetches new posts from Reddit to reduce redundant network calls.

 2. **Reporting:**
-   Based on the options provided, the utility generates various reports (flair, show posts, monthly digest) using the local cache.
-This helps minimize network usage and speeds up data processing.
+   Based on the options provided, the tool generates various reports (flair, show posts, monthly digest) using the local cache.

 3. **Interactive Code Check:**
-   When the `--check-code-format` flag is used, the utility scans each post’s selftext (after unescaping HTML entities) for blocks of 3 or more consecutive non-empty lines that appear to be code (ignoring properly formatted code blocks).
+   When the `--check-code-format` flag is used, the utility scans each post’s selftext (after unescaping HTML entities) for blocks of 3 or more consecutive non-empty lines that look like code (ignoring properly formatted code blocks).
 If a violation is detected, the complete post body is printed for review, and you are prompted to flag, skip, or cancel the check.

-4. **ANSI Colored Output:**
+4. **ANSI Colors:**
-   The output is colorized using ANSI escape sequences.
-For example, subreddit names appear in blue, summary statistics in green, and report headers in magenta.
-This makes the terminal output easier to read.
+   All output is colorized using ANSI escape sequences for clarity.
+For example, summary stats appear in green, report headers in magenta, etc.

 ## Example Use Cases